XMB-Manager-Plus/xmb-manager-plus-builder-toolkit/README.markdown

 ### Advanced Build

-Build Language - This will detect available languages in base\languages\ directory and let you select the one you want build
+Build Language - This will detect available languages in base-source\languages\ directory and let you select the one you want build

-Build Theme - This detect available themes in base\XMBMANPLS\USRDIR\IMAGES\ directory and let you select the one you want build
+Build Theme - This detect available themes in base-source\XMBMANPLS\USRDIR\IMAGES\ directory and let you select the one you want build

 Build Custom Package: Scans and detects available packages sources and let you select the one you want build

 Manual Packager: Opens psn_package_npdrm or make_package_npdrm command line to allow custom packing

-Open Source Folder: Opens the packages sources folder (\sources)
+Open Source Folder: Opens the packages sources folder (\source)

 Open Output Folder: Opens builded packages folder (\output)